solgenomics/sgn/docs/r_markdown_docs/README.md

     * Build and check locally in RStudio
     * Commit changes in `r_markdown_docs` folder and create pull request
-    * Check if the test for building documentation passes.
+    * Check if the GitHub Action test for building documentation passes.
-    * Merge to master and check gitaction workflow result.
+    * Merge to master and check GitHub Action workflow result.

 For markdown Gitbook syntax